mdraminski/CytoMeth/README.md

 Before you run the processing you need to:

 - Copy your nucleotide sequences FASTA R1/R2 files (both in *.fastq* format) named: 'SAMPLENAME\_R1.fastq' and 'SAMPLENAME\_R2.fastq' (where 'SAMPLENAME' is a unique name of your sequenced sample) to the '*./input/*' directory.
+Notice that the suffixes '_R1' and '_R2' are required.
 - If your files are compressed (*.gz* format) please decompress before use:
   ```bash
   gunzip -c SAMPLENAME_R1.fastq.gz > SAMPLENAME_R1.fastq
   gunzip -c SAMPLENAME_R2.fastq.gz > SAMPLENAME_R2.fastq
   ```
 - Prepare reference FASTA (in .fa or .fasta format) file with additional control sequence.
-CytoMeth comes with 'hg38_phage.fa' reference file with an additional sequence used as control (phage DNA sequence) and the file 'hg38.fa' without that additional sequence.
+CytoMeth comes with 'hg38_phage.fa' reference file with an additional sequence used as control (popular NC_001416 phage DNA sequence) and the file 'hg38.fa' without that additional sequence.
 Any new reference '.fa' file requires corresponding '.fai' and '.dict' files that should be generated.
 The control is used to estimate bisulfite conversion efficiency.
 Remember to add the sequence of your control e.g. enterobacteria phage lambda genome to the reference genome file so that captured controls can be mapped to the lambda genome.
 Reassuming, the reference genome file must be extended with a control sequence.
 Notice that all reference files are located in */referenceData/* directory.
-- Prepare panel file (in .bed format) with panel coordinates and control coordinates '*SeqCap\_EPI\_CpGiant\_hg38\_custom\_liftOver\_phage.bed*'.
-If you used different panel or performed whole genome analysis, please prepare the '.bed' file defining genomic regions covered by your design, to compute not biased statistics. **Important**: Check if your panel file (bed format) control sequence coordinates has the same name (header ID) as in reference fasta file.
+- Prepare panel file (in .bed format) with panel coordinates and control coordinates.
+CytoMeth by default uses '*SeqCap\_EPI\_CpGiant\_hg38\_custom\_liftOver.bed*' file and its phage version respectively.
+If you used a different panel or performed whole genome analysis, please prepare the '.bed' file defining genomic regions covered by your design, to compute not biased statistics.
+In the case of whole genome analysis, the parameter *ref_data_intervals_file* has to define an empty string (eg *ref_data_intervals_file*:""). **Important**: Check if your panel file (bed format) control sequence coordinates has the same name (header ID) as in reference fasta file.

 ## Running the CytoMeth Processing